hashicorp/terraform-website/content/source/docs/enterprise/monitoring.html.md

 ---
 layout: "enterprise"
-page_title: "Monitoring Private Terraform Enterprise"
+page_title: "Monitoring - Terraform Enterprise"
 ---

 # Monitoring a Private Terraform Enterprise Instance

 This document outlines best practices for monitoring a Private Terraform Enterprise (PTFE) instance.

 ## Health Check

 PTFE provides a `/_health_check` endpoint on the instance.
 If PTFE is up, the health check will return a `200 OK`.